 Auditing and Measuring Your Brand's Entity Presence

 Before you change anything, find out what the engines currently think you are.
-There are two questions worth answering, and the first is free.
+There are two questions worth answering.

-The first is reachability and reading: can AI crawlers fetch your entity home at all, and what do they actually see on it?
+The first is reachability: can AI crawlers fetch your entity home at all?
 A page blocked by a robots rule or a bot-management rule is invisible to the engines building the graph, no matter how clean your schema is.
 In our experience auditing sites with Geotoolbox, a blocked or thinly rendered entity home is one of the most common and most fixable reasons a brand is missing from AI answers.
-You can run a free AI-bot reachability scan that tests each major crawler against your page.
+You can run a free AI crawler check that tests 34 crawler user-agents against your robots.txt and shows the exact blocking line; seeing what crawlers actually receive past a WAF (web application firewall) takes a live fetch, which is the paid scan's job.

 The second question is harder and more honest: how do the engines describe you, and how often do they pick you?
 This is where entity SEO measurement parts ways with rank tracking, because there is no position number to watch.